guidoerfen/miniature-component/README.md

 ```PHP
 SelfSpeakingComponent::getInstance()->get('person_access')->somePublicMethod('string_parameter');
 ```
-If you feel tempted to declare everything `public` or question what this cumbesersome stuff is for, I'd suggest to gain info about the Cohesion & Coupling problem and what component architectures are about.
+If you feel tempted to declare everything `public` or question what this cumbersome stuff is for, I'd suggest to gain info about the Cohesion & Coupling problem and what component architectures are about.